Die tote Stadt: Origins

 Father and son decided to adapt the play themselves, and co-wrote the libretto, using the pseudonym Paul Schott.
 Julius decided to change the plot so that the murder occurs in a dream, rather than in actuality, as in the original.
+The dream sequence occupies the central part of the opera.
 Korngold started the composition in 1916.
 He left it for a year to take up military service before resuming and completing the score.
+Julius Korngold is quoted as describing it as "modern mixing of reality and fantasy" The opera is dedicated to Dr Ludwig Strecker, owner of the Schott music publishing house which published it.

 Performance history

-When Die tote Stadt had its premiere on December 4, 1920, Korngold was just 23 years old with two short one-act operas, Der Ring des Polykrates and Violanta, already to his name.
+When Die tote Stadt had its premiere on 4 December 1920, Korngold was just 23 years old with two short one-act operas, Der Ring des Polykrates and Violanta, already to his name.
 The success of these earlier works was so great that Die tote Stadt was subject to a fierce competition among German theatres for the right to the world premiere.
-In the end, an unusual double premiere was arranged and the opera opened simultaneously at the Stadttheater Hamburg and Cologne (Glockengasse).
+In the end, an unusual double premiere was arranged and the opera opened simultaneously at the Stadttheater Hamburg and in Cologne (Glockengasse).
 In Cologne, the conductor was Otto Klemperer, and his wife Johanna Geisler sang Marietta.
 In Hamburg, Korngold himself was in the theatre, and the conductor was Egon Pollak.
-The opera's theme of overcoming the loss of a loved one resonated with contemporary audiences of the 1920s who had just come through the trauma and grief of World War I, and this undoubtedly fuelled the work's popularity.
+The opera's theme of life, hope and overcoming the loss of a loved one resonated with contemporary audiences of the 1920s who had just come through the trauma and grief of World War I, and this undoubtedly fuelled the work's popularity in a Vienna, that under Freud's legacy, took dreams seriously.